 “Some people may say, ‘I was tested and I don’t have COVID-19, so I don’t need to wear a mask.’
 Actually, you do, because you’re still potentially on the receiving end of the virus,” said Mary Beth Graham, MD, infectious disease specialist.

-However, not all masks and materials are created equal.
+However, not all types of face masks and materials are created equal.
 Some face coverings are ineffective and could put you at risk of getting infected with COVID-19.

 Most Effective Face Masks for COVID-19

-N95 respirators.
 The CDC has identified N95 respirators, also called N95 masks, as the most effective face masks against COVID-19.
 As such, the CDC recommends these be prioritized for use by health care workers.
+These are different than medical-grade masks because they offer a higher degree of filtration.
+N95 masks and KN95 masks (another type of respirator) are designed to filter at least 95% of airborne particles, including large and small particles.

-While these masks can prevent the spread of COVID-19, they lose their effectiveness if they aren’t handled properly.
+While fabric masks can prevent the spread of COVID-19, they lose their effectiveness if they aren’t handled properly.
 This is the right way to wear, store and wash your face mask.

 Least Effective Face Masks for COVID-19